PrefectHQ/prefect/docs/guides/deployment/push-work-pools.md

     1. In the Azure portal, create an app registration.
     2. In the app registration, create a client secret.
 Copy the value and store it somewhere safe.

-    ### Add App Registration to Subscription
+    ### Add App Registration to Resource Group

     1. Navigate to the resource group you created earlier.
-    2. Click on "Access control (IAM)" and then "Role assignments".
+    2. Click on "Access control (IAM)" and then the "+ Add" button at the top, then "Add role assignment".
-    3. Search for the app registration and select it.
-Give it a role that has sufficient privileges to create, run, and delete ACI container groups.
+    3. Go to the "Privileged administrator roles" tab, click on "Contributor", then click "Next" at the bottom of the page.
+    3. Click on "+ Select members" and type the name of the App Registration (otherwise it may not autopopulate) and click to add it.
+Then hit "Select" and click "Next".
+Depending on your organization, this may not be enough to create, run, and delete ACI container groups so you *may* need to add additional permissions or scopes.
+    4. Click "Review + assign" to finish.

 === "Google Cloud Run"